 When it was announced that Sandy Lam would be appearing on the new season of Singer, her fans across Greater China were at once surprised, excited and slightly nervous.
 Here, after all, was one of Chinese pop’s most revered names, a figure who had remained universally loved for three decades amid the music industry’s ever-fickle whims and trends.
 And despite the proven ability of the show (at least under its former name I Am a Singer) to send established artists to stratospheric heights of popularity, the questions lingered: why would Sandy Lam need to go on the show?
 Could she get any more popular?
 Or could it potentially hurt the 51-year-old’s career?

-‘I joined the show because I want to experience the outside world and get out of my comfort zone,’ says Lam, speaking to Silkroad.
+‘I joined the show because I want to experience the outside world and get out of my comfort zone,’ says Lam.
 ‘To be honest, winning or losing wasn’t important at all.’

 Well, spoiler alert: Lam’s appearance on Singer would turn out to be a genius move.
-Of the host of established stars that the show brought together from Hong Kong, mainland China, Taiwan and beyond, Lam would come out the winner, reasserting her reputation as a vocal powerhouse and a charismatic performer, and gaining a whole new generation of fans in the process.
+Of the host of established stars that the show brought together from Hong Kong, the Chinese mainland, Taiwan and beyond, Lam would come out the winner, reasserting her reputation as a vocal powerhouse and a charismatic performer, and gaining a whole new generation of fans in the process.
 As it turns out, Lam could get a lot more popular.